keajs/kea-docs/docs/guide/advanced.md

 ## Connecting logic together

 Kea is said to be a *really scalable* state management library.
-This power comes from its ability to link together actions and values from different logics.
+This power comes from its ability to link together actions and values from different `logic`s.

 ### The new way (v2.0+)